flatpak/flatpak-docs/docs/introduction.rst

 The flatpak command
 --------------------

-``flatpak`` is the command that is used to install, remove and update runtimes and applications.
-It can also be used to view what is currently installed, and has commands for building and distributing application bundles. ``flatpak --help`` provides a full list of available commands.
+``flatpak`` is the command that is used to find, install and remove applications. ``flatpak --help`` provides a full list of available commands.

 Most flatpak commands are performed system-wide by default.
 To perform a command for the current user only, use the ``--user`` option.
 This allows runtimes and application bundles to be installed per-user, for instance.